bmeng506/CodingAssignment/README.md

 NOTE: Look in test_functions.py for more information on how to run unit tests.

 ## About the Creator
 Hi!
 I'm Brian, a first-year university student studying Computer Science and Mathematical Economics.
-I am passionate about computer science, math, and building new things. :)
+I am passionate about computer science, math, and building new things :)

 This project reflects my love for programming and math.
 I had a lot of fun building this project and hope it is fun to use!